alvarolmartinez/VidPCA/README.md

 ### Background

 This project focuses on the classic 1878 video 'Sallie Gardner at a Gallop'.
-Our aim is to explore historical video data through modern compression techniques, showcasing the efficiency of PCA in reducing data size while retaining essential information.
+The idea is to showcase the efficiency of PCA in reducing data size while retaining essential information, in a visual way.

 ## Getting Started